usds/website-staging/_news-and-blog/2024-01-29-a-call-to-service-for-talent-in-the-federal-government.md

 Our ability to meet this moment depends on you.
 If you want to work on important and challenging problems, join us.
 Here, your work can truly make a difference for the public and help forge a future where AI is a force for good that improves the lives of everyone.

 There are a wide variety of roles from temporary and long term, early career and highly specialized, technical and non-technical available all over the country.

-Learn more about how to join us at [ai.gov/apply](http://ai.gov/apply).